All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction Models Simultaneously: Extensions of Rashomon Sets Beyond Variable Importance

-Theorem \ref{thm:mcr-conserve-bounds} implies that Rashomon sets can be used to derive non-asymptotic confidence intervals (CIs) for the MR of best-in-class model(s).
-In this section we generalize the Rashomon set approach to create finite-sample CIs for other summary descriptions of best-in-class model(s).
-The generalization also helps to illustrate a core aspect of the argument underlying Theorem \ref{thm:mcr-conserve-bounds}: best-in-class models tend to have relatively good performance in random samples.
+In this section we generalize the Rashomon set approach beyond the study of MR. In Section \ref{subsec:Finite-sample-CIs-general}, we create finite-sample CIs for other summary characterizations of near-optimal, or best-in-class models.
+The generalization also helps to illustrate a core aspect of the argument underlying Theorem \ref{thm:mcr-conserve-bounds}: models with near-optimal performance in the population tend to have relatively good performance in random samples.